Representing and decomposing genomic structural variants as balanced integer flows on sequence graphs: Results

-\begin{definition} A \emph{flow} on $G$ is a weighting in $\mathbb{R}^E$ such that at each vertex the total weight of segment edge incidences equals the total weight of bond edge incidences.
-We call this the \emph{balance condition}. $\mathcal{F}(G)$ denotes the set of all flows on $G$. \end{definition}

-It is essential in the above to distinguish between \emph{edges} and \emph{edge incidences}.
-In particular, if a bond edge connects a vertex $v$ to itself, its weight is contributed twice to $v$.
+A \emph{flow} on $G$ is a weighting in $\mathbb{R}^E$ such that at each vertex the total weight of segment edge incidences equals the total weight of adjacency edge incidences.
+We call this the \emph{balance condition}.
+It is essential to distinguish between an \emph{edge} and an \emph{edge incidence}.
+In particular, if an adjacency edge connects a vertex $v$ to itself, its weight is contributed twice to $v$.
+Let $\mathcal{F}(G)$ denote the set of all flows on $G$.
 Because the balance condition is conserved by addition and multiplication by a real scalar, $\mathcal{F}(G)$ is a subspace of $\mathbb{R}^E$.